OpenIndiana/oi-docs/docs/handbook/getting-started.md

 The packages are updated in the clone rather than in the original boot environment.
 After successfully completing the updates, the new clone is activated.
 Then, the clone will become the new default boot environment on the next reboot.
-The original boot environment remains on the GRUB menu as an alternate selection.
+You can boot the original boot environment explicitly selecting it from loader menu.
-You can use the `beadm list` command to see a list of all the boot environments on the system, including the backup boot environment that still has its original, unchanged software.
+`beadm list` command can be used to see a list of all boot environments on the system, including the backup boot environment that still has its original, unchanged software.
 If you are not satisfied with the updates made to the environment, you can use the `beadm activate` command to specify that the backup will become the default boot environment on the next reboot.

 * If you are modifying a boot environment, you can take a snapshot of that environment at any stage during modifications by using the `beadm create` command.